wiaidp/R-Package-Look-Ahead/README.md

 DFP addresses this limitation by decoupling the predictor from the last observation, allowing it to look ahead — albeit at the cost of increased MSE at the forecast horizon.
 The DFP minimises this loss subject to a prescribed decoupling constraint.
 Notably, decoupling can be linked to a natural measure of lead: the time-shift at frequency zero.
-In this sense, DFP maximises the forecast lead at horizon h subject to a given time-shift at frequency zero.
+In this sense, DFP maximises tracking accuracy at horizon h subject to a given time-shift at frequency zero: a controlled lead or left-shift against the classic MSE predictor.